ManasAarohi1/FFlag-Adder/README.md

 TUTORIAL

-Make sure you uninstall all bootstrappers and install the vanilla roblox client.

 Run the bat file, If you would like to have a new set of fflags edit the .json file and paste your list.

 Done!